Download processes

 Expected receipts create MBM initiators

-This function creates MBM initiators for the selected expected receipts records so the expected receipts then can be downloaded to M3 e-Collaborator.
+This function creates MBM initiators for the selected expected receipt records so that the expected receipts can be downloaded to Infor Enterprise Collaborator.

-The MBM Initiator can be used to trigger the Infor Enterprise Collaborator (IEC) to ask for the updated records via the MI programs.
-The initiator contains all the necessary information that IEC needs to be able to use the MI transactions.
+You can use the MBM initiator to trigger the process that requests updated records through the API programs.
+The initiator contains the information that is required to use the API transactions.

 Preallocation download - MHS805MI

-Downloading preallocation data provides the external system with information so that the external system can make better decisions during the receiving process about cross-docking, put-away locations, and so on.
+Downloading preallocation data provides the external system with the information that it requires to make decisions during receiving, such as decisions about cross‑docking and put‑away locations.

-Note: The M3 cross-docking functionality with optional cross-docking cannot be used when M3 is integrated to an external WMS.
+Note: You cannot use the M3 cross‑docking functionality with optional cross‑docking when M3 is integrated with an external WMS.

-The four download files MHPICL (Pick header), MHPICD (Pick details), MHPICA (Addresses), and MHPICT (Text blocks) are populated.
-The pick ticket header and detailed data is accessible from MHS810/811 and the addresses from MHS813.
-MHS810MI is used to list pick header (LstPickList), pick details (LstPickDetail), addresses (LstPickListAdr), and text blocks (LstPickLstTxt).
-The transaction PrcPickList is used to mark the picking list header and lines as read from the external system, which means that it will not be listed again.
-PrcPickListDet is used to mark the lines one by one as read.
+The four download files MHPICL (pick header), MHPICD (pick details), MHPICA (addresses), and MHPICT (text blocks) are populated.
+You can access the pick ticket header and detail data in (MHS810) and (MHS811), and the address in (MHS813).
+You can list pick header data (LstPickList), pick detail data (LstPickDetail), address data (LstPickListAdr), and text block data (LstPickLstTxt) by using MHS810MI.
+Use PrcPickList to mark the pick list header and lines as read from the external system.
+This prevents the data from being listed again.
+Use PrcPickListDet to mark lines individually as read.

-Using MHS810MI, you can also list pick details for a specific wave number by using the transaction LstDetByWave.
+Using MHS810MI, you can list pick details for a specific wave number by using the LstDetByWave transaction.

-Once a pick ticket has been downloaded, the external system takes over.
-Therefore, no picking lists should be reported or deleted within M3.
-When entering the M3 core pick reporting program for an externally controlled warehouse, a warning message is displayed.
-This warning can be modified to a hard validation preventing the user from using the program for an externally controlled warehouse.
-A changed order line will not update the existing pick ticket but will create a new delivery and picking list suffix for the additional quantity.
+After a pick ticket is downloaded, the external system controls the process.
+Because of this, users must not report or delete picking lists within M3.
+When you open the M3 core pick reporting program for a warehouse that is externally controlled, a warning message is displayed.
+You can configure this message as a hard validation to prevent users from continuing in the program.
+When an order line is changed, the change does not update the existing pick ticket.
+Instead, M3 creates a new delivery and picking list suffix for the additional quantity.

 Request for movement task download

-This function can, for example, be used after quality inspection of received goods which is performed in M3, and a movement from a non-allocable to an allocatable stock location in the WMS is wanted.
+This function can, for example, be used after quality inspection of received goods is performed in M3, when a movement from a non‑allocable location to an allocatable stock location in the WMS is required.

 The movement task is created in M3 and can be downloaded to the external system.
-The WMS system retrieves the movement request and report to M3 after the movement is carried out.
+The WMS retrieves the movement request and reports the movement to M3 after the task is completed.

 Generate a request for movement task to a WMS

-The M3 user will generate a request by using the program MHS177.
-A function program (MMCRTMOV) will be created to manage the movement task initiated in MHS177.
-We also check if there is another request for the same balance ID already waiting to be reported.
-A task number (TASN) will be generated by M3 and used as a unique identifier that must be returned to M3 by the WMS when reporting the progress of the request.
-This function program calls the existing MMMNGMOV to validate the request.
-If the validation is successful, the request is written to a new download file (MHTASK) by MMCRTMOV and can thereafter be downloaded by the external system.
+The M3 user generates a request by using (MHS177).
+The function program, MMCRTMOV is created to manage the movement task that is initiated in (MHS177).
+The system checks whether another request for the same balance ID is already waiting to be reported.
+M3 generates a task number (TASN) that is used as a unique identifier.
+The WMS must return this identifier to M3 when reporting the progress of the request.
+MMCRTMOV calls MMMNGMOV to validate the request.
+If the validation is successful, MMCRTMOV writes the request to the MHTASK download file, which can then be retrieved by the external system.

 Create and download movement task: